Aniket1106/EDA/README.md

 7] Then for Data Visualization option add "/visualization" in the port to see visualization options 8] By selecting option we can have the viusalization charts 9] Anaylsis part is under development although we can see that by "/data" adding in port.

+#Templates
+is used for saving Html files

+#csv_file
+its a directory where the uploaded csv files will we uploaded directly and all other tab fetch the data from here.